Songs

 Click Here for tab for Brown Eyed Girl by Van Morrison

-Despite the behind the scene’s drama, it’s a fantastic song and one of the most famous acoustic rock tracks around.
+Despite the behind-the-scene’s drama, it’s a fantastic song and one of the most famous Van Morrison tracks.
 It opens with a great intro sequence that will have you picking both major and minor third harmonies sequentially up and down the neck.
-Then once the vocals have come in you’ll be back to strumming a nice and easy open chord progression.
+Then when the vocals come in, you’ll be back to strumming a nice and easy open chord progression.

-California Dreamin by The Mamas And The Papas
+California Dreamin’ by The Mamas & the Papas

-Click Here for tab for California Dreamin by The Mamas And The Papas
+Click Here for tab for California Dreamin’ by The Mamas & the Papas

-Back in the early ’60s, there was a movement within music known as the ‘California sound’ which came about because of the American pop bands of Southern California who would write about the states beach culture, The Beach Boys are a good example of this (who incidentally also covered this song).
-Well, this song was considered a central pillar of that sound and was rated 89th on Rolling Stone’s Greatest Songs of All Time.
+Back in the early ’60s, there was a movement within music known as the ‘California sound’ which came about because of the American pop bands of Southern California who wrote about the state’s beach culture.
+The Beach Boys (who incidentally also covered this song) are a good example.
+This song was considered a central pillar of that California sound and was rated 89th on Rolling Stone’s Greatest Songs of All Time.

 Can’t You See by Marshall Tucker Band